jmc42/AMAT502/README.md

 At a high-level, this course has three parts:
   - 8 lectures on Programming Fundamentals in Python
   - 4 lectures on Numpy, SciPy and Statistics
-  - 12 lectures on the machine learning using Pandas and Scikit-Learn as well as its conceptual underpinnings.
+  - 11 lectures on the machine learning using Pandas and Scikit-Learn as well as its conceptual underpinnings.
 The remaining time will be for group projects and presentations.
+See [this semester's website for more info](https://amat502.github.io/).

 Each of these lectures have been recorded and are available on the [AMAT 502 YouTube Channel](https://www.youtube.com/channel/UC3HHUGPjUfyH0YmkYXfFMbQ).
 Please subscribe!